pburkholder/decksets/2020-06-tik-talk.md

 * Capabilities don't need to be tied to TICAPs or MITIPs.
 * TIC use cases to let agencies demonstrate secure scenarios

 ^In fact EINSTEIN NCPS is statutorily required to meet intrusion detection/prevention "_such as_ the ..
-EINSTEIN suite" (emphasis mine, noting that NCPS/EINSTEIN is not required)
+EINSTEIN suite" (emphasis mine, noting that NCPS/EINSTEIN is not required).
+Memo is only 4 pages long.

 ---